alexesprit/colors/README.md

 # colors

-`colors` is a library for conversion between different color models written in V.
+A library for color transformation and conversion between different color models written in V.

 ## Usage